dokgaebi/stitchingTogetherTheSplunkSecuritySuite/README.md

 Analyst interface for conducting investigations
 Case management for including analyst notes, tracking actions and maintaining timelines Workbooks for central store of SOC SOPs, that enforce required behaviour and store investigation actions, results and conclusions.
+Note taking to be conducted on the SOAR platform using workbooks Responsibilities for SOC Roles
+A modern security operations centre has many responsibilities.
+These responsibilities range from alarm triage to SOP creation and incident investigations.
+To best utilise the Splunk Security Suite it is essential to first understand the tasks that it will be used to accomplish.
+The roles incorporated into the operations of modern SOCs are:
+Monitoring/Incident Response
+SOC L1
+Triage Alerts
+SOC L2
+Resolve understood incidents using SOPs
+SOC L3
+Investigate and resolve unknown incidents
+Creating SOPs from investigations
+Refining alerts
+Creating alerts
+TI/Hunting
+Incorporate relevant TI into the SIEM
+Analyse TTP from TI to create new alerts and related SOPs Risk/Vulnerability Management
+Conduct regular scans to detect known vulnerabilities within the network Resolve known vulnerability alerts using SOPs
+Analyse TTP and TI to create vulnerability scans, detections and remediation SOPs Event/Incident Management
+Store all alerts for the required period in an easily searchable format Store all response notes for the same retention period as alerts, in a way that is easily searched and related to the original alert
+Be able to group alerts into incidents, whilst still maintaining the separate alert information Store response actions and resolution results with the case notes and alert information, to enable alert refinement, SOP creation and SOC metrics
+Generate metrics on SOC operations such as:
+Time to detection
+Time to assign
+Time to triage
+Time to resolve
+Number of alerts per period
+Number of escalations
+Number of false positives
+Number of addressed true positives
+Log Management
+Store all device logs for a specified retention period in an easily searchable manner Archive all device logs that exceed the retention period, but are still under the time span for investigation relevance, in a manner that can be returned to an easily searchable format
+Provide long term storage for logs historical logs Combining Roles and Capabilities
+Combining each of the Splunk Security Suite’s elements strengths with each SOC Role’s requirements is core to this concept.
+This method will provide a theoretical best practice that SOCs can use a template for integration.
+As reality often clashes with theory in many places, it may not be possible to use the structure exactly and areas will need to be adjusted to fit into each enterprise’s individual requirements and restrictions.
+Concept of Operations